Public invited to line funeral procession route for Papillion officer

 The public is invited to line the funeral procession route for a longtime Papillion police officer who died suddenly last week.

 A funeral service for Lt.
 Raymond “Ray” Higgins will be held at 10 a.m.
-Tuesday at St. Paul United Methodist Church, 324 Jackson St., Papillion.
+Tuesday at St. Paul United Methodist Church, 324 Jackson St. in Papillion.
 Following the service, Higgins will be taken to Cedar Dale Cemetery for burial.

 A Papillion police spokesman said the public is invited to line the procession route to the cemetery.
 It will leave the church and head east on Lincoln Street before turning north on 84th Street.